John Savage (actor): Career

 In the late 1970s, he performed in the Broadway production of David Mamet's play American Buffalo.

 In 1991, he starred in Italian director Lucio Fulci's final film Door to Silence.
 He then had a brief role in the 1998 war film The Thin Red Line, portrayed Captain Ransom in the two part episode "Equinox" of the television series Star Trek: Voyager in 1999, and appeared in the recurring role of Donald Lydecker in the first and second seasons of the 2000 television series Dark Angel.

 Savage appeared in the recurring role of Henry Scudder in the HBO television series Carnivàle between 2003 and 2005.
 He appeared in unrelated roles in two of the series in the Law & Order franchise: the 2004 Law & Order: Criminal Intent episode "Conscience" as a man who put his wife in a permanent coma, and the 2005 Law & Order: Special Victims Unit episode "Quarry" as a child molester on death row for murdering one of his victims.

-Savage appeared in the 2015 horror film Tales of Halloween, the 2017 film In Dubious Battle, and on the 2017 continuation of the television show Twin Peaks.
+In 2014, Savage appeared in the thriller Awakened.
+His performance was heavily criticized by mainstream film critics, with New York Times critic Jeannette Catsoulis calling his character dynamics awkward and forced.
+He received positive critical feedback for his supporting performance in the military drama Fort Bliss (2014).
+Savage appeared in the 2015 horror film Tales of Halloween, the 2017 drama film In Dubious Battle, and on the 2017 continuation of the horror drama television show Twin Peaks.

 In 2017, Savage spoke at a tribute honoring director Richard Donner, held by The Academy of Motion Picture Arts and Sciences.

-In 2018, he appeared on the television show Goliath.
+In 2018, he appeared on the legal drama television show Goliath.
 In the same year, Savage lent his voice to a monologue on the title track of the album This Town by Steve Smith of Dirty Vegas.